-3.4.1 Users shall notify the Authority prior to any changes in the use of permitted sewer connections.
-Changes in or discontinuation of said service shall be approved and permitted in accordance with Article 4.
+3.4.1 Users must notify the Authority prior to any changes in the use of permitted sewer connections.
+All changes in or discontinuation of said service must be approved and permitted in accordance with Article 4.

 Section 5 - Damage to Sewers